warelab/release-notes/oryza/PanOryza Release 7---2023-07-08.md

 Gramene's Oryza Pan-Genome (https://oryza.gramene.org) is a web portal for comparative plant genomics focused on rice varieties.

 In its seventh release, we feature new 3K SNP data for four Magic16 genomes: ARC 10497, Zhenshan 97, Liu Xu, and N22, and have updated the gene names of all Magic16 genomes.
+We provide updated functional gene associations from RAP-DB (Sept.
+2022) and GeneRIF from curated scientific literature.
 We are also introducing the Oryza CLIMtools portal to study Environment x Genome x Phenotype Associations in rice.

 In addition to genomic resources, GrameneOryza provides updates of news items, conferences, and community events; and feedback may be provided via a [contact form](https://oryza.gramene.org/feedback).